 The Utah climate makes for some unique whiskey aging conditions.
 The dry air means much more volume is lost through evaporation than in somewhere like Scotland.
 They also lose more water rather than alcohol relative to Scotland.
 This means that one year in a Utah barrel can be the equivalent of 3 to 4 years in a barrel in Scotland.

 The distillery is in the mountains about a 30 minute drive from Park City.
 It is a stunning location with some amazing views.
 The whiskey tour and tasting are very interesting and I highly recommend grabbing a bite to eat at The Refectory.

 17. Egyptian Theatre

 The Egyptian Theatre in Park City opened in the 1920s and has never closed.
-You can’t miss its over-the-top Egyptian-themed design – complete with fake tombs – as you walk along Main Street.
+As you walk along Main Street, you can’t miss its over-the-top Egyptian-themed design – complete with fake tombs.
 Today it hosts a range of plays and musicals and is definitely worth a photo stop.

 18. Check out the Street Art

-As a Londoner I was pleasantly surprised to find out that Park City has its own Banksy.
+As a Londoner I was pleasantly surprised to discover that Park City has its own Banksy.
 The mural depicts a man photographing a flower and is on the side of the Java Cow on Main street.